jnozzi/cocoadev.com/SiteContent/General/ConectingToMobilePhone.markdown

 Even mobile phone has modem.
 There are commands to send and receive SMS. [same way you have commands for make and receive calls] I donot know in detail...you better google for 'AT Commands' or GSM Modem commands

 ----
-If you want to have a bit of fun, pair your phone with your Mac using Bluetooth, then run <code>screen /dev/cu.yourPhoneNameHere</code> in Terminal, and start typing modem commands and such.
+If you want to have a bit of fun, pair your phone with your Mac using Bluetooth, then run     screen /dev/cu.yourPhoneNameHere in Terminal, and start typing modem commands and such.